4. Werner Müller, Ph.D.,

 Ph D thesis

-, Analysis of infectious diseases in conditional mouse mutants
+Fabio Pisano, Analysis of infectious diseases in conditional mouse

 Date of PhD defense: 5 June 2009